nats-io/nats-site/content/blog/ariane-mapping-microservice-with-nats.md

 ## Some words about the Ariane project

-While DevOps trend is reducing application delivery time with automation on any step of the deployment, we still need to reduce the time to understand complex distributed application :
+While the DevOps trend is reducing application delivery time with automation on any step of the deployment, we still need to reduce the time to understand complex distributed applications :

 * we still rely on hand written technical documentations and diagrams
 * these documentations and diagrams are dispatched accross teams (silo effect)